Index

 The percentage of men in their 65th year who were screened for an abdominal aortic aneurysm (AAA) are available on Fingertips.
 The number eligible for screening is the total number of men aged 65 years who live in the area but it excludes men who die or move out of the area responsible for the local screening service before the screening can be offered.

-For 2022/23, just over a half of men attended screening for AAA in Hull (54.1%) which was statistically significantly lower than the rate in England where almost eight in ten men attended screening (78.3%).
+For 2023/24, just over seven in ten men attended screening for AAA in Hull (70.9%) which was statistically significantly lower than the rate in England where just over eight in ten men attended screening (81.9%).

 Compared with benchmark